SLNS Vijayabahu: 1990s and 2000s

 From December 2004 to June 2005, Munro operated in the Persian Gulf with the Bonhomme Richard Expeditionary Strike Group.
-During the Out of Hemisphere patrol Munro contributed in the relief efforts of the 2004 tsunami providing food and water to Indonesia and later seizing a vessel overtaken by pirates off the Horn of Africa.
-In 2006 the cutter interdicted two "go-fast" boats working in tandem with 2 tons of cocaine using disabling shots with an MH-68 "Stingray" HITRON.
+During the Out of Hemisphere patrol, Munro contributed to the relief efforts of the 2004 tsunami, providing food and water to Indonesia and later seizing a vessel overtaken by pirates off the Horn of Africa.
+In 2006, the cutter interdicted two "go-fast" boats working in tandem with 2 tons of cocaine using disabling shots with an MH-68 "Stingray" HITRON.

 As of September 4, 2007, Munro was home-ported in Kodiak, Alaska.

 On March 23, 2008, Munro rescued survivors of FV Alaska Ranger when it sank 180 mi west of Dutch Harbor.
 Munro deployed its HH-65 Dolphin helicopter to the sinking site, and received 20 of the surviving fishermen.
 The story of this rescue is detailed in Deadliest Sea: The Untold Story Behind the Greatest Rescue in Coast Guard History by Kalee Thompson.
 As Aviation Week & Space Technology states, "The USCG deems the operation the largest cold-water rescue in its history."

 Munro was renamed to Douglas Munro to allow the new Legend-class cutter Munro, launched in 2015, to assume the former name of the Hamilton-class cutter.

-Douglas Munro also made an appearance in an episode of the Discovery Channel series Deadliest Catch, conducting search and rescue operations following the loss of the fishing vessel Ocean Challenger.
+Douglas Munro also made an appearance in an episode of the Discovery Channel series Deadliest Catch, conducting search-and-rescue operations following the loss of the fishing vessel Ocean Challenger.
 It was also featured in the BBC series Full Circle with Michael Palin in 1997, as the presenter was on the ship at the end of his documentary circumnavigation of the Pacific Rim.

-Douglas Munro completed its final deployment on March 13, 2021.
-It was decommissioned on April 24, 2021 in a decommissioning ceremony held at Coast Guard Base Kodiak in Kodiak, Alaska.
+Douglas Munro completed her final deployment on March 13, 2021, and was decommissioned on April 24, 2021, in a ceremony held at Coast Guard Base Kodiak in Kodiak, Alaska.